garrandall/popular-music-data/tracks/so-gone-monica.md

 Whoa and I love to love you, baby
 Whoa and I love to love you, baby
-Whoa and I love to love you, baby (Ooh-ooh, ooh)
+Whoa and I love to love you, baby (Ohoh, oh)
 Whoa and I love to love you, baby
 Whoa and I love to love you, baby
 Whoa and I love to love you, baby